Judicial Recount Handbook

 - Invite the candidates' representatives to initial the report.

-- Attach the report to the disputed ballots envelope, together with the corresponding original Statement of the Vote.
-[14(1)(b) of Schedule 4]
+- Attach the report to the disputed ballots envelope, together with the corresponding original Statement of the Vote. [s.
+14(1)(b) of Sch.
+4]

-The handler shall not seal the envelope containing rejected ballots, if any, or the envelopes for each candidate, and shall place the envelopes, including the unsealed disputed ballots envelope, in the ballot box along with the Recount Ballot Box Report, the corresponding original Statement of the Vote and the large envelope (poll bag).
-[14(1)(c) of Schedule 4]
+The handler shall not seal the envelope containing rejected ballots, if any, or the envelopes for each candidate, and shall place the envelopes, including the unsealed disputed ballots envelope, in the ballot box along with the Recount Ballot Box Report, the corresponding original Statement of the Vote and the large envelope (poll bag). [s.
+14(1)(c) of Sch.
+4]

-When these steps are completed, the handler shall signal by raised hand that the recount team has completed its work with that ballot box.
-[14(3) of Schedule 4]
+When these steps are completed, the handler shall signal by raised hand that the recount team has completed its work with that ballot box. [s.
+14(3) of Sch.
+4]

-The first step that the judge is required to follow is to have photocopies made of the front and back of each disputed ballot – one for each party (candidate, candidate's representative and candidate's legal counsel) and one for the judge.
-Then the disputed ballots shall be returned to the disputed ballots envelope.
-[18(a) of Schedule 4].
+Photocopies must be made of the front and back of each disputed ballot: one for each party (candidate, candidate's representative and candidate's legal counsel) and one for the judge.
+Then the disputed ballots are returned to the disputed ballots envelope.
+Having a runner carrying a disputed ballot box from the counting table to the photocopier is useful.
+Having a dedicated person making photocopies has also proven efficient. [s.
+18(a) of Sch.
+4]

 Before the judge makes a determination with respect to a disputed ballot, each party may make submissions.
-Unless the judge decides otherwise, for the purpose of making submissions, any party opposing the original classification of the ballot will be considered an applicant, and all other parties will be considered respondents.
-[18(c) of Schedule 4]
+Unless the judge decides otherwise, for the purpose of making submissions, any party opposing the original classification of the ballot will be considered an applicant, and all other parties will be considered respondents. [s.
+18(c) of Sch.
+4]

-The judge may alter any of the procedures during the recount after giving the candidates, their representatives and legal counsel and the returning officer the opportunity to make submissions.
-[23 of Schedule 4]
+The judge may alter any of the procedures during the recount after giving the candidates, their representatives and legal counsel and the returning officer the opportunity to make submissions. [s.
+23 of Sch.
+4]

 The judge shall, in the Recount Ballot Box Report:

-- Indicate in writing the determination with respect to each disputed ballot.
+- indicate in writing the determination with respect to each disputed ballot; and

-The judge must cause each ballot for which a determination has been made to be placed into the appropriate envelope corresponding to the determination and shall cause the envelopes to be sealed and placed in the large envelope (poll bag) and the large envelope to be sealed and placed in the ballot box.
-[18(e) of Schedule 4]
+The judge must cause each ballot for which a determination has been made to be placed into the appropriate envelope corresponding to the determination and shall cause the envelopes to be sealed and placed in the large envelope (poll bag) and the large envelope to be sealed and placed in the ballot box. [s.
+18(e) of Sch.
+4]

-The Recount Ballot Box Report, with the judge's disposition noted on it, and the original Statement of the Vote shall be given to the person responsible for the preparation of the Master Recount Report.
-[18(g) of Schedule 4] A copy of this report is included in Appendix E (Form 4) of this handbook.
+The judge shall sign the Recount Ballot Box Report, which shall be given, with the judge's disposition noted on it, to the person responsible for the preparation of the Master Recount Report (a staff member of the returning officer) along with the original Statement of the Vote. [s.
+18(g) of Sch.
+4] A copy of the Master Recount Report is included in Appendix E (Form 4) of this handbook.

-The judge must cause the ballot box and its contents to be sealed and placed in a secure location designated for ballot boxes for which the recount has been completed.
-[18(f) of Schedule 4] (The ballot boxes for which there were no disputed ballots are also placed in the secure location; see Section 188.8.131.52 above.)
+The judge must cause the ballot box and its contents to be sealed and placed in a secure location designated for ballot boxes for which the recount has been completed. [s.
+18(f) of Sch.
+4] (See Sections 2.5.4 and 2.8.1. above.)